yozik04/fotorama_creator/README.md

 Script uses all cpu threads available to scale images down with ultimate performance.

-Additionally:
+Additionally supports:

-* Supports importing only Google's Picasa starred images.
+* Importing only Google's Picasa starred images.
 * Sorting by date and file name (date is by default)

 Installation